hashgraph/hedera-services/docs/scheduled-transactions/revised-spec.md

 ```

 The new `SchedulableTransactionBody` message is a strict subset of the `TransactionBody` message which omits the
-top-level `TransactionID`, `nodeAccountID`, and `transactionValidDuration` fields; and does not allow the `ScheduleCreateTransactionBody`
+top-level `TransactionID`, `nodeAccountID`, and `transactionValidDuration` fields; and does not allow the
-and `ScheduleSignTransactionBody` messages in its `data` element.
+`ScheduleCreateTransactionBody` and `ScheduleSignTransactionBody` messages in its `data` element.
+Any
+unknown fields in the submitted `SchedulableTransactionBody` will be ignored, although they _will_ affect
+the "identity" of the schedule (see [below](#receipts-and-duplicate-creations)).

 As with all other entity types, a schedule remains in network state until it expires, even if its scheduled
-transaction has already been executed.
+transaction has already been executed or it has been marked deleted.

 ### Paying for scheduled transactions